Manifest

 Default: The manifest file auto-generated upon running the tapestry

-command will have,
+init command will have,

 query_templates_dir = "templates/queries"